selimslab/selimslab.github.io/_NOTES/social-sciences/history/bigtime.md

 Let's say the universe is 100 years old in universe years.

 If 13.8 billion human years is 100 universe years, then
-- ~138 000 000 human years is a year
+- 138 000 000 human years is a year
-- ~11 500 000 years is a month
+- 11 500 000 years is a month
-- ~380 000 years is a day
+- 380 000 years is a day
-- ~16 000 years is an hour
+- 16 000 years is an hour
-- ~266 years is a minute
+- 266 years is a minute
-- ~4.37 human years is 1 second for universe
+- 4.37 human years is 1 second for universe

-So the universe is 100 years old.
-Sun and Earth are 40-somethings.
+If the universe is 100 years old, Sun and Earth are 40-somethings.

 A human life is 20 seconds, as the WW2.

 Rome was 10 minutes ago, Pyramids 20 minutes, Trojan War 30 minutes.